apache/flink-statefun/statefun-docs/docs/concepts/logical.rst

 Logical functions are neither created nor destroyed, but always exist throughout the lifetime of an application.
 When an application starts, each parallel worker of the framework will create one physical object per function type.
 This object will be used to execute all logical instances of that type that are run by that particular worker.
-The first time a message is sent to an address, it will be as if that instance had always existed with its persisted values returning ``NULL``.
+The first time a message is sent to an address, it will be as if that instance had always existed with its persisted states being empty.

-Clearing all persisted values of a type is the same as destroying it.
+Clearing all persisted states of a type is the same as destroying it.
 If an instance has no state and is not actively running, then it occupies no CPU, no threads, and no memory.

 An instance with data stored in one or more of its persisted values only occupies the resources necessary to store that data.